Table of Contents Section 4

 College of Chemistry Research Safeety PRogram

-Under the direction of the Senior Assistant Dean for Facilities and Research Safety, Staff members will assist supervisors and principal investigators in implementing the Hazard Communication Program in their units on a request basis.
+Under the direction of the Senior Assistant Dean for Facilities Operations and Research Safety, Staff members will assist supervisors and principal investigators in implementing the Hazard Communication Program in their units on a request basis.
 Assistance to supervisors may involve, helping to obtain SDS's for certain materials, and interpreting SDS information and making recommendations about methods of minimizing exposure to specific chemicals.

 The College of Chemistry will rely on hazard determinations performed by the chemical manufacturers, importers and distributors for all chemicals obtained commercially.
 Information present on manufacturer's labels and SDS's will therefore serve as the basis for determining the hazards of chemicals used in the College.
 In addition, chemicals which appear in the following references or lists are to be considered health or physical hazards: